Pexeso/ai-agents/README.md

 *Client ID* and *Client Secret* must be filled-in when adding the MCP connector to the AI agent.
 While adding the connector, the AI Agent will show the authorization consent page.

-To get *Client ID* and *Client Secret* please go to https://pex.com/contact/ and fill in the short registration form.
+To get *Client ID* and *Client Secret* please go to https://pex.com/contact/ and fill in the registration form.

 Authorization for the MCP server was tested with: